This is a collection of favorite recipes for your Labor Day cookout.

 OR, I should get naughty and make this Spanish Migas Con Chorizo-Garlic Pan-Fried Bread&Chorizo Sausage.
 My daughter just asked me today if we can make this recipe again, and as a good mother, I like to think I am; I will probably do it.

 If you have never had Spanish Migas, you must try the recipe.
 Spanish recipes are the best.

 But for tonight, as you settle into the pace of the long weekend, you might want to make something super simple, like this baked zucchini with mozzarella and tomatoes or this peas and chicken stew, that is an “easy peasy” recipe to make in no time. (got my joke?)

 This week I’ve put together a collection of authentic Mexican recipes that you might like to spice up a little bit.
-I love American-Mexican recipes and the Tex-Mex ones, but I am more fond of the traditional, authentic Mexican cuisine with its delicious, amazing flavors.
+I love American-Mexican recipes and Tex-Mex ones, but I am more fond of the traditional, authentic Mexican cuisine with its delicious, amazing flavors.

 Do not worry; I got your back, and these recipes are easy to follow and use ingredients that are easy to find in grocery stores.

 Still hungry?
 I have plenty more recipes on the website.

 Take a look around, and if you like what you see, subscribe to the website.
 You can also find recipes, photos, tips, and videos on Instagram, Facebook, Pinterest, and Twitter.
 If you ever run into trouble, don’t hesitate to contact me at [email protected], where I can always help.